Segregation Before Polarization: How Recommendation Strategies Shape Echo Chamber Pathways: Additional Details of Results

 In all scenarios, the model stops if there is almost no change in opinion (specifically, $\left|x_i(t+1) - x_i(t)\right| < 10^{-7}$ for all $i$'s) and strictly no change in network structure for successive steps $h$ (60 in this work), or it does not converge after too many steps (20000 in this work).
 Despite these conditions prevent models for performing infinite many useless steps, there are steps before the model converges where the society does not make any meaningful changes.

-To enable meaningful comparison, we define an \emph{activity time}, $t_a$, as the time point where the system becomes effectively static. $t_a$ is defined as the earliest time step when the subjective polarization index satisfies
+To enable meaningful comparison, we define an \emph{activity time}, $t_a$, as the time point where the system becomes effectively static.
+Given the relationship of the subjective polarization index $I_s$ with information entropy, it can naturally be linked to the concept of \emph{temperature} when discussing the potential energy of a model.
+For example, we can define temperature as $T = 1 - I_s$, such that $T \approx 1$ when the system is in a random state and $T \approx 0$ when the model has essentially converged.
+Therefore, one can define the activity time step $t_a$ as the time when the system almost chills.
+In the analyses, it is defined as the earliest time step that

-Here, $T$ refers to the time step in which the simulation is stopped.
-If the condition is never satisfied, $t_a$ is defined as $T$.
+is satisfied.
+Here, $t_{\text{sim}}$ refers to the time step in which the simulation is stopped.
+If the condition is never satisfied, $t_a$ is defined as $t_{\text{sim}}$.

 This allows for the definition of a \emph{normalized time} $t_n: = \frac{t}{t_a}$, where $t_n = 0$ indicates the very beginning of simulation as $t$ does, and $t_n = 1$ indicates there is almost no meaningful changes in the simulated society.

 $t_a$ could vary from $10^1$ to $10^5$, as depicted in Figure \ref{fig:supp:active-time}.
 Larger repost rate sligntly accelerates the convergence for rewiring-dominant cases.